botcity-dev/botcity-framework-core-python/docs/intro.md

 browser("https://www.botcity.dev/en")
 ```

+## Template Project

+We created a template project using Cookiecutter to help
+you create new bots using BotCity's Python Framework.

+Take a look into the [template project website](https://github.com/botcity-dev/bot-python-template) for more information
+on how to use it and get started.

 ## Next Steps

-Check our example and experiment with the API.
+Check our examples and experiment with the API.
 Let us know where it can be improved.